 He has also featured in three international tournaments for France at youth level and played eight matches across the UEFA European Under-19 Championship in 2015 and 2016, lifting the trophy in the latter edition.
 He then competed at the FIFA U20 World Cup in 2017, scoring one goal in his four appearances before featuring at the European Under-21 Championship in 2019.

 Thuram's upward career trajectory has continued apace at Gladbach.
-Under Marco Rose, the forward formed part of a new-look frontline alongside Alassane Plea and Breel Embolo, with Thuram hitting 10 goals and laying on eight assists in his first season as the Foals finished fourth to clinch a Champions League spot.
-Although Gladbach slipped to eighth last term, Thuram still had a hand in 15 goals - and 23 in all competitions - which included his brace in the Group B 2-2 draw with European heavyweights Real Madrid in the Champions League.
+The forward formed part of a new-look frontline alongside Alassane Plea and Breel Embolo, with Thuram hitting 10 goals and laying on eight assists in his first season as the Foals finished fourth to clinch a Champions League spot.
+Although Gladbach slipped to eighth the following year, Thuram still had a hand in 15 goals - and 23 in all competitions - which included his brace in the 2-2 draw with European heavyweights Real Madrid in the Champions League.
 They were his first goals in just his second UCL appearance - meaning he already has more Champions League goals than his dad managed (one) in 113 games.
 Thuram reflected: "I didn’t even know until now that he even scored a goal in the Champions League, but I’m pleased for him!"

 Plays a bit like: Anthony Martial

-Thuram may be slightly taller than the Manchester United forward and possess a bulkier frame, but that makes him no less dangerous than his fellow Frenchman of Guadeloupean descent - indeed, he has made France's Euro 2020 squad ahead of him.
-Quick, direct and with the upper body strength to brush opponents out of the way, the sight of Gladbach’s new man running at you is enough to make any defender reconsider their profession.
+Thuram may be slightly taller than the Manchester United forward and possess a bulkier frame, but that makes him no less dangerous than his fellow Frenchman of Guadeloupean descent - indeed, he has made France's Euro 2020 and 2022 World Cup squads ahead of him.
+Quick, direct and with the upper body strength to brush opponents out of the way, the sight of the Gladbach man running at you is enough to make any defender reconsider their profession.
 With Lilian world class as both a centre-back and right-back, one can only assume Marcus honed his skills as a left-winger against his famous father in the back garden growing up.